jenjwong/expenseTrackr/README.md

 ## Getting Started

-To get a copy of the project up and running on your local machine clone the repository and execute:
+To get a copy of the project up and running on your local machine clone the repository and in your root and client directories execute:
 ```
 npm i
 ```
-in the root and client directories.

 Start the development environment by running mongod to boot up the mongo daemon and in another window from the root directory run:
 ```
 npm run dev
 ```
- This command starts the webpack dev-server and the express server.
+ This command starts the webpack dev-server and express server.
 Rename server/variables.env.examples to variables.env and configure your settings.

 Authenticate admin users in the mongo shell by running:
 ```